mpasovic/majapasovic.org/_posts/2012-05-21-disability-and-queer-theory.md

 prefer to lie in our comfortable, warm sofa, watch TV and eat.
 If we also consider the fact that today we have more cars than humans, and that every fourth human being on this planet drives a car, then the majority of us is already disabled.
-In what way do cars and wheelchairs differ from each other?
+In what ways do cars and wheelchairs differ from each other?
 Isn’t a car just another type of a crutch?
 Wendell also points to how different societies look at similar disabilities.
 She mentions the examples of the North American continent